 Online CBT Platform to Help Deal with Relationship Problems, Anxiety, Depression, Addiction and More.
 Includes professional follow-up by a CBT therapist.
 Click here to get started.

 “The blame game” was described as “If it weren’t for you” by Eric Berne, a psychiatrist and the author of the book “Games People Play: The Psychology of Human Relationships”.
 Examples of the blame game may include:

 - A wife that says to her husband, “If it weren’t for you, I would be an actress”;

 - A father that says to his daughter, “If it weren’t for you, I would have my university degree”;

 - A man that says to his wife, “If it weren’t for you, my life would be so much more exciting”.

 The objective of this game is usually vindication; by blaming somebody else we get an illusion that our own underperformance is justified.
 The game is malicious because it instills the feeling of guilt to the other person while helping us escape responsibility.

 Another common scenario is where a passive and fearful person chooses an authoritative partner who, as expected, will restrict their activities.
-Not only it allows the passive partner to avoid their fears, they also get to play “If it weren’t for you” game: It’s not that I am incapable, it’s that he (or she) won’t let me.
+Not only does it allow the passive partner to avoid their fears, but they also get to play “If it weren’t for you” game: It’s not that I am incapable, it’s that he (or she) won’t let me.